 7. Your job did not define you, you defined your job People bring their personalities, their strengths and weaknesses with them to their jobs.
 No matter what your position, the way you did it, was all yours.
 Those qualities are what define you and they don’t go away when the job does.
 Amy Morin, author and psychotherapist, wrote an article in Forbes magazine recently about self-worth and self-esteem.
 She lists 5 common things that most people use to determine their self-worth – what they do, how much money they have, the people they are around, what they achieve and how they look.
 All five are greatly affected by illness and whether you continue to work.

 If you have always looked at such external factors as the measuring stick for your self-esteem, you are more likely to feel depressed and disconnected when you stop working.
-As a society, we spend more time finding out what people do instead of who they are.
+As a society we spend more time finding out what people do instead of who they are.
 It’s no wonder there is such a feeling of loss when you can no longer answer the question “what do you do?."
 Examining what is at the core of who you are as a person is essential.
 It sounds cliché but it is a worthwhile exercise to think about how you would spend your last day on earth.
 Very few of us would answer “at work.”
 So how can work be at the heart of our definition of ourselves?
 Don’t be too proud to ask for help if you need it – there are therapists who work with the chronically ill and they are most experienced in helping you deal with any depression that may come up.
 If you are a person of faith, consulting with your pastor or priest may help set you on your way.
-Finding an illness support group in your community or online can be a wonderful way to connect with other people going through what you are.
-The group may be filled with people who can offer you guidance as well as companionship and understanding.

 In the end, doing our best whether we continue to work or we decide we are best served at home, is essential.
 We can’t choose whether we are in pain or not, or ill or not, but we can choose how we deal with it.
 Making these critical decisions about work are part of dealing with our illness.